 Many ask, “But exactly what is the Bible definition of a kingdom?”
 Preachers and theologians have tried to spiritualize away the meaning, because they have not carefully examined God’s definition.

-This is found at the end of verse 39, which refers to these kingdoms “which shall bear rule over all the earth.”
+This is found at the end of verse 39, which refers to these kingdoms “which shall bear rule over all the Earth.”
 This cannot be a reference to a nebulous idea about a kingdom in the “hearts of men.”
 There is also no way to make this definition fit any particular church or churches.
-It speaks of rulership by governments with authority over literal nations on earth—and over literal people.
+It speaks of rulership by governments with authority over literal nations on Earth—and over literal people.
 Will you let someone tell you otherwise or will you believe the Bible definition of a kingdom?
-Remember, these kingdoms “bear rule over all the earth”!
+Remember, these kingdoms “bear rule over all the Earth”!

 Take note of two important aspects of the towering metallic image described here.
 First, the metal decreases in value as we descend from the head to the legs and feet of the image.
 This means that the quality of each succeeding kingdom/empire is less in value than the one preceding it.
 Second, the metal increases in strength as we descend the statue’s body.
 In other words, the power and scope of each succeeding kingdom/empire is greater than the one preceding it.

-A United States of Europe is coming and lies just ahead of us.
+This dominant power in Europe is coming and lies just ahead of us.
 It is vital that you understand what these prophecies mean!
 (Read our extensive booklet Who or What Is the Beast of Revelation?)

 That’s right!
 God—not men—will establish the final and greatest world-ruling empire of all time.
 And He tells us that He will never allow the opinions of men to intervene and disrupt it, for it will “stand forever.”
 This promise is sure.
 It will happen—whether men believe it or not!